Your main races are the pivots around which the training schedule should revolve. We show you what a difference good planning makes.

 After the event, the next task is to maintain that hard earned form as long as possible.
 For example by adding one or more B events.
 B events differ from main races in that the preparation occurs within a few days of the event.
 The follow up phase is also short.

 You can plan as many B-races as you like.
-But, here as well, it would make sense to concentrate on the more important ones – for instance three or four races after the main event.
-Other races, used as intensity training in race conditions do not affect the micro cycles.
+But here as well, it makes sense to concentrate on the more important ones – for instance three or four races after the main event.
+Other races, used as intense training in race conditions do not affect the micro cycles.
 At 2PEAK these are called training competitions.
-As they are simply used for intensive training they aren’t be prepared for specifically.
-They should be included in your intensity phases to keep the training plan on track.
+As they are simply used for intense training they aren’t to be prepared for specifically.
+They should be included in your intensity phase to keep the training plan on track.

 Summary of 2PEAK races:

 D-Day!
 This is when it counts.
 You want to be in top form here.
 Main Races are the anchor points of your periodization and require four to twelve weeks of specific preparation and one to two weeks of post event follow up.
 Main races should be selected carefully.
 One main race in a peak is enough.

 Important competitions but with less priority than main events.
 The preparation and follow up for B-events only takes a few days.
 They are ideally planned in the weeks after a main event or at least 4 weeks before it in order to not jeopardize the build up.